 Finally they make it to the lookout.
 Cassie fumbles for the door handle but Jim stops her.

 ‘Stay inside honey, you just got warm and dry.’
 She nods and Jim notices how exhausted she is, he smiles and steps out into the rain.
 Its daybreak and the storm has lost its power.
-Light rain chills him as he runs to the man lying still in the wet.
+Light rain chills him as he runs to the man lying dead still in the wet.
+Jim sends up a quick prayer.
 He’s breathing!
-Jim starts dialling but of course, there’s no signal here.
+Jim starts dialing but of course, there’s no signal here.
 He makes a call and prays that his decision will not kill Cassie’s father.
 Turning Greg over he uses his underarms to pull him along, knowing that its unlikely that he has burns there.
 He’s not strong enough to lift him but he can drag him and manages to get him into the car.
 Greg’s soaked and shivering, his skin pale where its not burned from the lightening.
 Jim covers him with the clean sheet and then a blanket.
-Instinctively Jim knows that the blanket is necessary but could add to infection if the fibres get into the wound.
+Instinctively Jim knows that the blanket is necessary but could add to infection if the fibers get into the wound.
 Cassie hugs her daddy, cradling his wet head and crooning to him.

-Finally he has signal and keeps his eyes on the road while dialling.
-The emergency centre contacts the hospital, Jim will be there before an ambulance can get to him and they are waiting.
+Finally he has signal and keeps his eyes on the road while dialing.
+The emergency center contacts the hospital, Jim will be there before an ambulance can get to him and they are waiting.
 The relief on his face is apparent as they gently put Greg onto a stretcher and rush him inside.

 ‘Daddy, daddy’ Cassie wails.
 Jim reassures her, parks the car and heads into the hospital.

 ‘Sir can you fill out… Cassie?’ the reception nurse stares at Cassie and Jim confused.